Patrick Blennerhassett: Education and career

 Blennerhassett was born in Vancouver, and raised in Kamloops, British Columbia.
 He is a Thompson Rivers University graduate, who also attended Langara College and Simon Fraser University.
-His work has been published in such outlets as The Guardian and The Globe & Mail.

 Blennerhassett has published four novels.
-He is also a freelance journalist and regularly contributes articles to Business in Vancouver.
+He was also a journalist for Business in Vancouver.

 In 2007 Blennerhassett was the recipient of a Jack Webster Foundation Fellowship Award.

-In 2016 Blennerhassett published a non-fiction book about Olympic field hockey player Balbir Singh Sr.
+In 2016 Blennerhassett published a non-fiction book about Olympic field hockey player Balbir Singh Sr., which received national media coverage in Canada in a number of outlets including Maclean's and The Georgia Straight.